 We broke down the most important steps to choosing an artist name that will stick for the longevity of your career.

-Are you preparing to release your first song and struggling to decide on an artist name?
-Maybe you’re a seasoned musician looking to rebrand?
-Whatever stage you’re at in your career, choosing the best artist name to suit your brand can feel challenging to say the least.
+Are you preparing to release your first song and struggling to decide on your artist name?
+Maybe you’re a seasoned musician looking to rebrand.
+Whatever stage you’re at in your career, choosing the best artist name to suit your brand can feel challenging, to say the least.

 Taking the time to brainstorm the right name can help you avoid a lot of potential headaches down the road, so we broke down the most important steps when choosing the best artist name that will stick for the longevity of your career.

 Before starting the creative brainstorming process, it’s important to think about your brand and how you want to be seen as an artist among the industry and your fans.
 How do you look, talk and sound on social media?
 What’s your visual identity?
 Finding your own voice, building your own brand identity, and matching this with your artist name, is a great way to help music fans distinguish you from other artists and understand your unique story.

 Need more inspiration?
 Check out our guide on "How to Brand Yourself as an Artist".